AdobeDocs/pass.en/help/accountiq/dashboard.md

 *Figure: Sharing scores by channels and MVPDs*

-The Accounts sharing probability remains the same for both Programmer and MVPD users.
+The Accounts sharing probability is available for both Programmer and MVPD users.

 ## Accounts sharing probability {#accounts-sharing-probability}